Curvature dependences of wave propagation in reaction-diffusion models: Results and Discussion

 To analyse these additional contributions to $v(\kappa)$ in the dip-filling phase, we now assume that the solution is approximately radially symmetric near the centre of the domain $r\to 0$.
 Since $\b n$ points in the opposite direction to the radial axis, $\p/\p n = \b n\vdot\grad = -\p/\p r$.
 The contribution to $v(\kappa)$ due to diffusion in the normal direction captured by the term $D u_{nn}/|\grad u|$ in Eq.~\eqref{vn} becomes, using Eqs~\eqref{polar-BC-origin}, and Bernoulli--L'Hôpital's rule~\eqref{BH}:

 Since $\kappa=-1/r$, we obtain $D u_{nn}/|\grad u| \sim -D\kappa$ as $r\to 0$, so that the speed of travelling fronts in Eq.~\eqref{v} becomes

 We conclude that in the dip-filling phase, both the normal component of diffusion and the transverse component of diffusion contribute a term $-D\kappa$ each to front speed.
 While this is valid at all times for radially symmetric solutions as $\kappa\to -\infty$, it is only valid as $t\to\infty$ for non-circular domains since moving fronts in such domains evolve into circles only in the long-time limit.
+It is interesting to note here that some analyses of flame propagation also suggest flame displacement speed to be proportional to curvature with a factor twice the thermal diffusivity~\cite{Dave2020}.
 In Figure~\ref{fig:v-centre}, we illustrate this extra contribution of curvature to front speed in the dip-filling phase by presenting numerical simulations of the diffusion equation ($F(u)=0$) in a circular domain with Dirichlet boundary conditions $u^*=1$.
 These simulations show that without reaction terms, front speed in the dip-filling phase indeed converges to the time-independent linear relationship $v(\kappa)\sim -2D\kappa$.
+The speed of a travelling front, as it progresses in space, is time dependent due its changing curvature.
+The diffusion equation is an example for which the solution does not develop into a travelling wave in infinite space.

 Importantly, the contribution to $v(\kappa)$ due to the normal component of diffusion is of the same order as the contribution due to the transverse component of diffusion obtained usually by singular perturbation analyses.
 These singular perturbations analyses thus do not describe the velocity of inward-moving circular fronts close to where they collide~\cite{tyson-keener-1988}; these developments are only valid away from boundaries and away from colliding fronts.